miwalol/help/docs/getting-started/pricing/index.md

 - **More cards**: Add more cards to your page, with free users limited to 2 cards
 - **Custom font**: Choose a custom font of your choice, instead of the default fonts available to free users
 - **More audios**: Add more audio tracks to your page, with free users limited to 2 audio tracks
+- **Tilt effect**: Add a tilt effect to your profile card, making it more dynamic

 ## Refund Policy